leobruekers/serverlessAPIProject/README.md

 ### **Lambda_functions:**

 Lambda functions folder, will be responsible for holding the code present on lambda function.
 The code is separated by crytocurrency interactions and email interactions.
 Inside each folder, there is a handler.js and an utils.js.
 The handler contains the main function as simple as possible while the utils will contain the business logic.
+Besides of this two scripts there is also a utils.test script for testing porpouses.

 ### **Serverless.yml:**

 Serverless.yml is the file responsible for API and lambda function management on AWS.

-### **Test:**

-Test directory contains the unit tests.
-It follow an structure similar to lambda functions folder.

 ## Deploying: